 M.F.A.
 Creative Writing: Poetry.
 New York University.
 Degree awarded January 2017.
 NYU Writers in the Public Schools Fellow, 2014-2016.
 Thesis advisor: Matthew Rohrer.

 M.A.
 English Literature & Creative Writing: Poetry.
 University of California, Davis.
-Degree awarded May 2010.
+May 2010.
 Fields of Study: 20th Century American Poetry, 20th Century Central & Eastern European Poetry, Paul Celan, Samuel Beckett.
 Thesis advisor: Joe Wenderoth.
 Committee members: Jeff Fort, Alan Williamson.

 B.A.
 English, Emphasis in Creative Writing.
 University of California, Davis.
 June 2008.
 Minor: Psychology, Psychosocial track.